-Knowing a second language not only allows you to communicate with more people, but it also boosts brain power.
+Knowing a second language, or being multi-lingual, not only allows you to communicate with more people, but it also boosts brain power.

 Research shows that bilingual children are better at problem-solving than children who only speak their native language.

 Recently, a study was conducted at the University of Edinburgh that analyzed the connection between brain activity and multiple languages.
 Researchers discovered that individuals who speak two or more languages, even those who acquired the second language during adulthood, might slow down cognitive decline from aging.